Izzimach/react-three-legacy/README.md

 Building Standalone Files
 =========================

-You can build two version of the library:
+You can build two versions of the library:
 * The default with global libraries (`React`,`THREE`, and `ReactTHREE`) exposed, for easy inclusion using a `<script>` tag.
-* The `dist` version which is basically a commonjs module that you can `require` from.
+* The `commonjs` version which is basically a commonjs module that you can `require` from.

 Checkout the git repository.
 You will need node and npm.